COBRA (radar)

 There are believed to be about 20,000 Gallium arsenide integrated circuits in each antenna.
 This enables the equipment to produce the locations of multiple enemy artillery at extremely long ranges, and the radar is able to cope with saturation type bombardments.
 In addition there is a high degree of automated software, with high speed circuitry and secure data transmission to escape detection from enemy electronic countermeasures.

+For the COBRA mid-life upgrade (2024+) an inertial navigation system from iMAR Navigation is used.